o-louis/o-louis/README.md

 <br />
 I'm enthusiast about new technologies.
 Also have an UI sensivity.
 <br />
-I'm not afraid to learn because I like challenges and surpass myself. :sunglasses:
+I also like challenges and surpass myself. :sunglasses:

 📫 How to reach me: oriane.louis.pro@gmail.com